 At the beginning of 1814 the United States had been at war with Great Britain for little more than a year and a half.
 Angered by British interference with American shipping, impressment of sailors, and affronts to U.S. sovereignty, President James Madison led a divided nation into war.
-The south and west were eager for military moves to eradicate the threat posed by Britain's Native American allies, but New England was not enthusiastic about a conflict that would further disrupt its commercial trade.
+The south and west were eager for military moves to eradicate the threat posed by Native-American allies of the British, but New England was not enthusiastic about a conflict that would further disrupt its commercial trade.
 While the tiny U.S. Navy won a series of improbable victories at sea, victory in the land war proved elusive as U.S. attempts to invade Canada and drive the British from the area encircling the Great Lakes met with disaster.

 British naval forces had occupied the Chesapeake Bay since the spring of 1813, terrorizing area residents with lightning raids.
 Secretary of War John Armstrong, however, insisted that while the British might threaten Baltimore, there was no strategic reason for them to attack Washington, and little was done to prepare a defense for the nation's capital.